Travel insurance for diabetics

 Diabetes is one of the existing health conditions we cover most frequently at Free Spirit.
 Both type 2 diabetes and type 1 diabetes appear in the top ten medical conditions covered by our specialist travel insurance.

-It is estimated that 4.5 million people are living with diabetes in the UK, with over one million of these being undiagnosed cases.
+It is estimated that 4 million people are living with diabetes in the UK, with about 500,000 of these being undiagnosed cases.
 Diabetes is a common medical condition and it’s on the rise; Diabetes UK state that if current trends continue, one in ten people will have type 2 diabetes by 2034.

 While both types of diabetes can be controlled effectively through medication, the condition can result in a number of subsequent symptoms or complications.
 These associated health problems can occur any time, including during a trip abroad, which is why many standard travel insurance companies choose not to offer travel insurance to people with diabetes.